haskell-servant/servant-snap/snap-notes.md

 # Look at uri-bytestring.
 Once this gets matrix param supporte, we can use it instead of the Network.URI parser

 # Application <-> Snap ()

-I believe I need a function `snapServeApplication :: (Request -> (Respsonse -> IO Response) -> IO Response) -> Snap Response`
+I believe I need a function `snapServeApplication :: (Request -> (Respsonse -> IO Response) -> IO Response) -> Snap Response` This is proving to be a pain to write.
+The arguments to the `Application` function aren't easy to get at.
+I need to lift the callback in the second argument into the Snap monad.